gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         }
     }

+    binaries {
+        // A Java library binary is visible here
+    }

 This defines a Java library that:
-- Has a single Java source set
+- Has a single Java source set hardcoded to `src/myLib/java`
-- Has a single resources source set
+- Has a single resources source set hardocoded to `src/myLib/resources`
 - Has no dependencies
-- Produces a jar binary as output.
+- Produces a jar binary as output from the source.
-- Has a lifecycle task to build the binary.
+- Has a lifecycle task to build the jar.

 It should be possible to declare multiple libraries for a given project.